 an exhibition by Halifax Photography Society.

-Saturday May 11th (official opening at noon) and running until Sunday 23rd June 2019 at the Photography Gallery, Dean Clough, Halifax HX3 5AX (the gallery is open from 10am until 3pm daily).
+Beginning Saturday May 11th (official opening at 2pm) and running until Sunday 23rd June 2019 at the Photography Gallery, Dean Clough, Halifax HX3 5AX (the gallery is open from 9am until 7pm daily).
 Admission Free

 This exhibition showcases photographs taken by Halifax Photographic Society members during the bicentennial season of Halifax Choral Society.
 These pictures are the result of a unique collaboration between the two societies and were taken over a 14 month period during 2017 & 2018.

 Exclusive and wide ranging access was given to the three photographers involved who recorded a very special set of images spanning live concerts, CD recording sessions, presentations and rehearsals.

 These historic pictures have already been published in a 100 page, limited edition photobook (of which a few copies remain and may be on sale at Dean Clough).
 Now this exhibition will showcase to the public the work of one society focussing on the work of the other!

 Recording the Holy Face at Huddersfield Town Hall, summer 2017 with members of Sheffield Philharmonic Chorus, Yorkshire Youth Choir (in the balcony to the left) and Black Dyke Band.
 One of the unique bicentenary occasions captured by the Photographic Society

 Sunday 9th June 2019 at 3pm at Sheffield City Hall